deepin-community/texlive-lang/texmf-dist/doc/latex/bxghost/README.md

 LaTeX: ghost insertion for proper xkanjiskip

-## System requirements
+## Requirements

 * TeX format: LaTeX
 * TeX engine: LuaTeX, XeTeX, pTeX, upTeX, and ApTeX (pTeX-ng)
+* LuaTeX-ja is required in LuaTeX

 Since this package is intended to be used for creating documents in Japanese, it assumes appropriate classes and/or packages are loaded in some engines (e.g., LuaTeX-ja for LuaTeX and bxjscls for XeTeX).
-BXghost does not load any external packages automatically.

 ## Usage